squancy/hack-assembler/README.md

 # hack-assembler
-An assembler for the Hack Assembly language.
+An assembler for the Hack Assembly language written in Python.